 Secure the System, and the information contained therein that connects to PEBA’s network, or any network operated by the Contractor, regardless of location, on behalf of PEBA.

-Adopt and implement, at a minimum, the policies, procedures, controls, and standards of PEBAs’ Information Security Policies as contained in Exhibit 2 – PEBA Standards and Information Security Policies to ensure the integrity, confidentiality, and availability of information and information systems for which the Contractor is responsible under this contract or to which it may otherwise have access under this contract.
+Adopt and implement, at a minimum, the policies, procedures, controls, and standards of PEBAs’ Information Security Policies as contained in Exhibit 2 – PEBA Standards and Information Security Policies in a manner designed to ensure the integrity, confidentiality, and availability of information and information systems for which the Contractor is responsible under this contract or to which it may otherwise have access under this contract.

-The Contractor will comply with applicable federal security laws that include, but are not limited to, the Federal Information Security Management Act of 2002 (Title III of the E-Government Act of 2002, Public Law 107-347) (“FISMA”), and the following Federal and HHS policies and procedures:
+The Contractor will comply with federal security laws that include, but are not limited to, the Federal Information Security Management Act of 2002 (Title III of the E-Government Act of 2002, Public Law 107-347) (“FISMA”), and the following Federal and HHS policies and procedures, in each case to the extent applicable to Contractor in its performance of the services hereunder:

 Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, Security of Federal Automation Information Resources.